Lower Back Pain: Symptoms, Causes, and Treatments

 Nerve and spinal cord problems include:

-- Sciatica, which is when something pinches your sciatic nerve.
+- Sciatica, which occurs when the sciatic nerve becomes pinched.
 The sciatic nerve extends down your legs, which is why you may feel pain down your leg along with lower back pain.

 - Spinal stenosis, which occurs when the spinal column narrows and increases pressure on the spinal cord.

 - A herniated, slipped, or ruptured disc.
-This is when one of the discs that cushion your vertebrae move out of alignment, irritating your spinal nerves.
+This is when one of the discs that cushion your vertebrae move out of alignment, which can increase pressure on the spinal nerves and result in irritation of the nerves.

 - Osteoporosis, a condition where your bones deteriorate and become more brittle.